Life in the UK

 The University guarantees to make an offer of accommodation either on or off campus to all eligible students who apply before the deadline.
 Visit our student accommodation pages for details.
 Unfortunately, we cannot guarantee accommodation for visiting students who are studying with us for just one semester.
-Accommodation for one semester is subject to availability and cannot be booked online.
-Instead, you can email firstname.lastname@example.org for an application form.
+Accommodation for one semester is subject to availability.
+Please direct any questions to Halls@hw.ac.uk

 Please note, we do not have on-campus accommodations suitable for families or couples.